 Chapman’s book provides a marriage blueprint for people.
 It’s also useful for engaged couples or those preparing for marriage.

 “As I look back over the early years of my marriage, I wish someone had told me what I am about to tell you,” Chapman says.

 The book addresses 12 areas of potential stress for couples, including money, in-laws and personality.
 Here are a few of the 12.

 I wish I had known that…

 When not discussed beforehand, these issues (and more) can create a marriage filled with conflict, misunderstandings and frustration.
-Putting forth the time and effort to learn these things ahead of time could save you a lot of heartache and pain in the long run.
+Investing time and effort to learn these things in advance could save you a lot of heartache and pain in the long run.